-Celebrate the New Year with the youthful performances of rising star musicians!
+Celebrate the New Year with the youthful performances of rising star performers!

-The Kanagawa Prefectural Music Hall is Japan's first public facility dedicated to music, and boasts a 68-year history.
+The Kanagawa Prefectural Music Hall is Japan's first public facility dedicated to music, boasting a 68-year history.

 The 17th Fresh Concert For Future, a collaboration between the Kanagawa Philharmonic Orchestra and young, talented musicians, will be held in a historic hall on January 9th.
-This time, two musicians, violinist Asako Fukuda, who won first place at the Tokyo Music Competition, known as the gateway to success for young musicians, and conductor Kenshiro Sakairi, who has emerged like a rising star and is sweeping the classical music world, will perform a wonderful show with the Kanagawa Philharmonic Orchestra.
-Why not celebrate the New Year with the vibrant sounds of youth and talent?
+This time, two musicians will be performing a magnificent show with the Kanagawa Philharmonic Orchestra: violinist Asako Fukuda, who won first place at the Tokyo Music Competition, known as a gateway to success for young musicians, and conductor Kenshiro Sakairi, who has emerged like a rising star and is sweeping the classical music world.
+Why not celebrate the New Year with the vibrant sounds of these young and talented musicians?

 This time, we spoke with violinist Asako Fukuda.